FREE USA SHIPPING, RETURNS AND EXCHANGES

 BioSpectral Systems: Tinted Lenses for Total Protection and Optimal Color Perception

-BioSpectral Systems blue light glasses are the only complete blue light filtering solution available today.
+BioSpectral Systems blue light-blocking glasses are the only complete blue light filtering solution available today.
 These tinted lenses provide visible protection; yellow tinted daytime lenses filter out 100% of 455nm blue light.
 And, because the human body is more sensitive to blue light during the evening (when we most need to be producing melatonin), BioSpectral Systems also offers orange tinted nighttime lenses capable of filtering out blue light up to 550nm.
 This two-part solution gives your body the right blue light protection for any time of day.

 BioSpectral Systems lenses are also designed to provide the best possible color perception of any tinted lenses, filtering out harmful blue light, but leaving longer wavelengths through the yellow spectrum untouched.
 This means you’ll be able to easily distinguish color gradients, without experiencing melatonin suppression.